autodesk-platform-services/aps-aecdm-tutorial/Connecting with Viewer and Advanced Queries/index.md

 }
 ```

-And now you know what happens behind the scene to filter elements from the response in Viewer.
-Now we can focus in additional queries.
+And now you know what happens behind the scenes to filter elements from the response in Viewer.
+Now we can focus on additional queries.

 ## Advanced Queries

 The AEC Data Model API has great filtering capabilities, and we'll explore that a lot in the next queries.
-In this section we'll focus on advanced filtering capabilities, versioning, cross design querying, and references between elements.
+In this section, we'll focus on advanced filtering capabilities, versioning, cross-design querying, and references between elements.

 ### Advanced Filtering Capabilities

-The filters available in AEC Data Model API enables us to filter our queries based on our designs metadata, limiting the results to match precisely what we're looking for.
+The filters available in AEC Data Model API enable us to filter our queries based on our design metadata, limiting the results to match precisely what we're looking for.

-> For a future reference, check our documentation on filtering [here](https://aps.autodesk.com/en/docs/aecdatamodel-beta/v1/developers_guide/API%20Essentials/adv-filtering/) ;)
+> For future reference, check our documentation on filtering [here](https://aps.autodesk.com/en/docs/aecdatamodel-beta/v1/developers_guide/API%20Essentials/adv-filtering/) ;)

-Supose you need to count the total length of `Ducts` needed in your project.
+Suppose you need to count the total length of `Ducts` needed in your project.
-To achieve this, you can retrieve the elements (instances) from `Ducts` category in the **plumbing** design and limit the response to only list their sizes and lengths.
+To achieve this, you can retrieve the elements (instances) from the `Ducts` category in the **Snowdon Towers Sample HVAC.rvt** design and limit the response to only list their sizes and lengths.

 The achieve this, you can use the query below: